rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="5.2.34.2">5.2.34.2</a> If a distribution or manufacture statement is grammatically separable, treat the distribution statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or manufacture statement as a [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).

+<a name="5.2.34.26.Y.Y">5.2.34.26.Y.Y</a> **Still image resources**.
+If the statements are visually or grammatically separable, determine which statement is emphasized in the source, whether through lettering (larger size, uppercase letters, boldface, etc.) or by appearing first.
+Transcribe the statement emphasized in the source as a Publication statement.
+Transcribe the remaining statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/), as appropriate.

 <a name="5.2.34.3">5.2.34.3</a> If the statements are grammatically inseparable, transcribe them as a Publication statement.

 >**Example:**